The Cat and the Kit

-The Cat and the Kit is a 1925 silent short film by the Pat Sullivan Studio, featuring Felix the Cat.
-This particular cartoon was used to promote products, namely Mazda light bulbs from General Electric.
+The Cat and the Kit, also referred to as A Cat and a Kit and Felix the Cat and the Kit is a 1925 silent short film by the Pat Sullivan Studio, featuring Felix the Cat.
+This cartoon was used to promote Mazda light bulbs from General Electric.

 Plot

 Felix is getting married.
 He is dressing in his house when a telephone rang.
 Speaking to him on the phone is his bride who says she'll be waiting for him at the church.
 Felix boards his car and heads off.